Models¶

 where we have two additional hyperparameters since the lengthscale value and the cutoff decay ratio of the 2- and 3-body kernels contained inside the combined Gaussian Process are be independent.

-is instead a list containing the atomic numbers of the two species, in increasing order:
+When dealing with a two-element system, the syntax is very similar, but the atomic_number is instead a list containing the atomic numbers of the two species, in increasing order:

 from mff import models